Ying Guo: Education and career

-Guo graduated from Renmin University of China in 1998, and earned a master's degree in statistics there in 2000.
-She completed a Ph.D. biostatistics at Emory University in 2004.
+Guo graduated from Renmin University of China in 1998 and earned a Master's in statistics in 2000.
+She completed her Ph.D. in biostatistics at Emory University in 2004.
 Her dissertation, Assessing Agreement for Survival Outcomes, was supervised by Amita Manatunga.

 After continuing to work at Emory as a research assistant professor, she was given a tenure-track position in 2006.
-She became acting director of the Center for Biomedical Imaging Statistics in 2014, and director in 2016.
-She was promoted to full professor at Emory in 2019.
+Later, in 2014, she became acting director of the Center for Biomedical Imaging Statistics in 2014 and director in 2016.
+She became a full professor at Emory in 2019.
 At Emory, her regular collaborators include two other female statisticians, Manatunga and Limin Peng.

 Recognition

-Guo was president of the Georgia chapter of the American Statistical Association for 2017–2018.
+Guo was the president of the Georgia chapter of the American Statistical Association for 2017–2018.
 In 2018, the American Statistical Association listed her as a Fellow of the American Statistical Association.
-She was elected chair of the ASA Statistics in Imaging program in 2021.
+She was also the elected chair of the ASA Statistics in Imaging program in 2021.